-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 2.5.8 - Maintain a site inspection form in the SWMP for use by Fort Carson construction management and oversight personnel when performing inspections required by Part 2.5.7.
 Fort Carson uses a standardized inspection form to inspect construction sites.
 Hard copies of the form are used to record notes in the field.
 The notes are then transferred to electronic inspection forms.
 Inspection results are provided to the project's management team for action.
-A copy of the form is included as Attachment 24.
-No. 2.5.9 - Maintain and utilize a NOT form or alternative process for Fort Carson, independent of the CGP NOT form, and have Fort Carson stormwater staff inspect all construction sites prior to termination to ensure that 70% vegetative cover has been met at all areas of the site.
+A copy of the form is included as Attachment 6.
+No 2.5.9 - Maintain and utilize a NOT form or alternative process for Fort Carson, independent of the CGP NOT form, and have Fort Carson stormwater staff inspect all construction sites prior to termination to ensure that 70 vegetative cover has been met at all areas of the site.
 Fort Carson uses a Notice of Termination (NOT) form to document compliance with the final stabilization requirements of the CGP.
 NOT inspections are scheduled with the contractor and the project management team.
 If all requirements are met, a completed NOT form is issued to the project manager, and the contractor is then authorized to terminate the NPDES construction permit.
-Changed verbiage in NOT Form from 70% predevelopment vegetative cover" to "70% native undisturbed vegetative cover".
-A copy of the NOT inspection form is included as Attachment 25.
-Yes, change language in SWMP from "70% predevelopment vegetative cover" to "70% native undisturbed vegetative cover" to be accordance with the language in the CGP.

-During 2022, Fort Carson completed 11 NOT Inspections, resulting in successful completion of final stabilization requirements.
+In 2022 verbiage was changed in the NOT Form from 70% predevelopment vegetative cover" to "70% native undisturbed vegetative cover".
+A copy of the NOT inspection form is included as (Attachment 7).
+During 2023, Fort Carson completed 19 NOT Inspections, resulting in successful completion of final stabilization requirements.